scipy-conference/scipy_proceedings/papers/mark_wickert/mark_wickert.rst

    for a radius 8.75 cm sphere. :label:`HRIR875`

 Casual listening tests with a coarse fit human subject from CIPIC and the simple spherical model, indicate both similarities and differences.
-Coarse localization is similar between the two, bit the spherical model seems *sterile*.
+Coarse localization is similar between the two, but the spherical model seems *sterile*, that is the sound seems unnatural.
 The fact that coarse localization is present is an indication that the database is correct.
 Additional testing is planned.

 Conclusions and Future Work